SpikeHD/Dorion/README.md

 * (Windows) Large images in themes will not load
 * (MacOS) Injection JS does not reinject after reloading the page
-* Fonts/font-faces from sources other than Google will not load
+* Fonts/font-faces will not load

 # Troubleshooting